LatteSundae/RaveeV.github.io/Final-exam/readme.md

 1.Automatic Timestamp : The timestamp is not included in this project as when submit button is press, no data of timestamp is created.

-2.Tabular format of Report page : The report page will all request from staff are not yet in Table format.
+2.Tabular format of Report page : The report page will all request from staff are not yet in Table format but the data is still available and can be deleted with delete button

 ## Purpose of the Project